-When an animal eats a GMO product it passes through the digestive tract and leaving in its blood, meat, bone marrow and every other part of its body which contain sequences of unnatural DNA that GMOs are made from and is now a part of the DNA of the animal.
+When an animal eats a GMO product it passes through the digestive tract and leaving in its blood, meat, bone marrow and every other part of its body which contains sequences of unnatural DNA that GMOs are made from and is now a part of the DNA of the animal.

 The old adage, “You are what you eat” plays a big part in our overall health.
 But let’s go a step further.
 You are what you eat, digest, assimilate, and utilize.
-It’s really important because you actually have to break down the food and assimilated, and absorbent through Your microvilli so your body can use it.
+It’s really important because you actually have to break down the food and assimilated, and absorbent through your microvilli so your body can use it.